Census Data for Dover-Foxcroft ...

 In comparison, the 2000 Census shows Dover-Foxcroft had a population of 4,211 people and a land area of 68.2 square miles [176.7 km²].
 This gives a population density of 59.1 people per square mile [22.83 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft.
-You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Dover-Foxcroft.
+You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
 More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...